 Patrick K. Lin

-Recent Events & Speaking Engagements
+Select Events & Speaking Engagements

 Intergenerational Youth Roundtable: Responsible AI, All Tech Is Human, May 2023 (New York, NY).